 - Get advice on how to write your thank you letter and end of year report.

-- In the event that a student who has been awarded a scholarship fails to complete an eligible course or withdraws from the course and chooses to retake the course or undertake another eligible course then the scholarship will not be applied again, regardless of the reason for doing so.
+22. In the event that a student who has been awarded a scholarship fails to complete an eligible course, chooses to retake the course or undertakes another eligible course then the scholarship will not be applied again, regardless of the reason for doing so.
 Students must re-apply for the scholarship if it is still available.

-- Should a student withdraw from their course whilst owing a proportion of their tuition fees to NTU, application of the scholarship shall be at the discretion of NTU and the scholarship may be withdrawn.
+24. Should a student withdraw from their course whilst owing a proportion of their tuition fees to NTU, application of the scholarship shall be at the discretion of NTU, and the scholarship may be withdrawn.

-- Students are obliged to inform NTU immediately of any change on their circumstances, which may affect their entitlement to receive the scholarship.
+25. Students are obliged to inform NTU immediately of any changes to their circumstances, which may affect their entitlement to receive the scholarship.
 In the event of failure by a student to notify NTU promptly of any such changes, NTU will be entitled to reverse any fee adjustments made or adjust (as appropriate) the scholarship amount.